managedcoder/PVAAudioCodesCC/README.md

 ![Figure 1: High-level Subsystem Overview](Doc/ContactCenterCoreElements.png)
 ##### <a name="HighLevelSubsystemOverview"></a>Figure 1: Contact Center Core Elements

-[give a brief explanation of each core element and what role it plays and the opportunity it offers in terms of capability]

 ## Solution Overview

 In the context of a contact center, two disciplines weave each of the various solution